Blog

 The educational walking trail about local archaeology leads past the Soomsee lake.
 Photo: Ötztal Tourismus / Alexander Lohmann, © Ötztal Tourismus, Alexander LohmannThe educational walking trail about local archaeology leads past the Soomsee lake.
 Photo: Ötztal Tourismus / Alexander Lohmann ©

-7. Life on the edge
+7. Life on the Edge

 Wild landscapes and untamed nature – that is precisely what hikers can look forward to during this three-day hike through the Zillertal Alps, leading up over the Gamsschart and Keeskarscharte ridges into the Hohe Tauern National Park.
 This challenging route combining hiking and mountaineering requires a via ferrata set.
 Those with energy left to burn can include a number of peaks in their route such as the Richterspitze or the Roßkopf.
-One of the highlights is the new via ferrata (difficulty rating B/C) leading up to the Gamsscharte ridge.
+One of the highlights is the new via ferrata (difficulty rating B/C, intermediate) leading up to the Gamsscharte ridge.
 Accommodation is provided in the Richterhütte and the Zittauer Hütte.
 The hike, which totals 31 kilometres, begins at the “Staukrone” bus stop in Zillergrund and ends in the village of Gerlos.
-From there, a bus service takes you back to Mayrhofen.
+From there, a bus takes you back to Mayrhofen.

 Looking towards the Reichenspitze mountain, which this hike leads around.
 Photo: Frank Stolle, © Frank StolleLooking towards the Reichenspitze mountain, which this hike leads around.
 Photo: Frank Stolle ©

-8. Head for the heights
+8. Head for the Heights

 Taking hikers from the Pitztal Valley into the Kaunertal Valley in just two days, this high-alpine ridge crossing makes the most of the lifts and cable cars in the region.
 Having travelled up from the valley on the Riffelseebahn cable car, hikers follow the “Fuldaer Höhenweg” trail to the Taschachhaus refuge at 2,434 metres.
 After staying the night there and enjoying fine views of the Taschachferner glacier, the adventure continues the next day with an ascent of the Ölgrubenjoch, at almost 3,000 metres above sea level the highest point of the hike.
 Take a few moments to drink in the mountain views, including Tirol’s highest mountain, the Wildspitze.
 It is then time to descend into the Kaunertal Valley.
 Those with enough time and energy can add an extra day and explore some of the other trails in the area such as the “Gletscherlehrpfad” educational trail at the Gepatschferner glacier.
 Hikers travel to the starting point by bus from Imst to Mandarfen in the Pitztal Valley and return by bus from the Kaunertal Valley to the railway station in Landeck-Zams.